 In this interview you will find many things you can take away and apply to your own career, I know I will, so without further ado, here is Andrew Scheps:

-In your early years you got to work for Synclavier as their repair tech and You ended up in some pretty big sessions as well as going on tour.
+In your early years you got to work for Synclavier as their repair tech.
+You ended up in some pretty big sessions as well as going on tour.
 For example, with Michael Jackson and Stevie Wonder.
 Being fairly new to the industry at that point, how did you handle working for such big clients?
 What did you learn?

 And you know, pure luck.